gwu-libraries/clint/README.md

 Part III - Configure your instance

-8. Copy the local settings template to an active file

-        (ENV)$ cp local_settings.py.template local_settings.py

-9. Update the values in the local_settings file to point to your production and sandbox instances of Inventory
+9. Update the values in the settings file to point to your production and sandbox instances of Inventory

-        (ENV)$ vim local_settings.py
+        (ENV)$ vim settings.py

 You're ready to use it